data-space/workshops/README.md

 This page contains some links and notes supporting Data Lab workshops.

 [Data Lab Notebooks.dbc](./Data%20Lab%20Notebooks.dbc) is a Databricks archive containing notebooks on Databricks, Python, R, SQL and Spark.

-This is in progress and currently only contains Databricks and R notebooks as of 11 Sep 2017.
+Last upload: 8 Oct 2017